thevisad/DayZ-Private-master/README.md

 Vehicles
 ========

-Run `perl vehicles.pl` to get help information on how to invoke the vehicle spawn script correctly.
+Run `perl db_spawn_vehicles.pl` to get help information on how to invoke the vehicle spawn script correctly.
 You will need to run the vehicle script and point it to your database to get vehicles to spawn in-game.
-You **MUST** set the correct world when running vehicles.pl, if you leave the world unspecified the default is Chernarus which will not work correctly if you are running Lingor island.
+You **MUST** set the correct world when running db_spawn_vehicles.pl, if you leave the world unspecified the default is Chernarus which will not work correctly if you are running Lingor island.
 The script can be run periodically - it will not delete all vehicles every time it runs.
 It will clean up user-deployed objects (wire fence, tents, tank traps, etc) in the same way that official DayZ does.
-If you run vehicles.pl with the `--cleanup` argument, it will also check for out-of-bounds objects and delete them.
+If you run db_spawn_vehicles.pl with the `--cleanup` argument, it will also check for out-of-bounds objects and delete them.

 **NOTE:** Vehicles added/updated via database manipulation are only available after a server restart.